Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 2. Activity planning

-Target - step-by-step development of the project with a list of specific actions and results, deadlines and responsible persons.
+Target - operational development of the project indicating a list of specific actions and results, deadlines and those responsible.

 Tasks:

-– determination of sources of information, methods of collecting and analyzing information, type of product and possible forms of presentation of project results, presentation deadlines;
+– determination of sources of information, methods of collecting and analyzing information, type of product and possible forms of presentation of project results, timing of presentation;

-– establishment of procedures and criteria for evaluating the results and the process;
+– establishing procedures and criteria for evaluating results and process;

-– distribution of tasks (duties) among group members.
+– distribution of tasks (responsibilities) between group members.

-Guides the process of searching for information for preschoolers (if necessary, helps to identify and recommends a range of sources of information).
+Guides the process of searching for information of preschoolers (if necessary, helps to identify and recommend a range of sources of information).

 Offers preschoolers:

-Various options and ways of storing and organizing the collected information;
+Various options and methods for storing and organizing collected information;

 Distribute roles in groups;

-Think over the criteria for evaluating the results and the process.
+Think through criteria for evaluating results and process.

 Forms the necessary